Voxoff/hotloader/README.md

 # Hotloader by Voxoff
 Hate refreshing every time you edit your views?
 Start Hotloading.
+Give it 10 secs on boot to load ActionCable and give some logs.

 ## Installation